Add to collection

 Download as a PDF.

-Infographic by Ministry for the Environment, Stats NZ and data providers and released under Creative Commons Attribution 4.0.
+Infographic by Ministry for the Environment, Stats NZ and data providers and released under CC BY-NC-ND 4.0.

 The science capability ‘Interpret representations’ encourages students to think about how data is presented, what the representation tells us and how it gets the message across.